TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 ### 2. Don't make User Think

 When I was 13 years old I've accidentally read [*Don’t Make Me Think*](https://www.sensible.com/dmmt.html), amazing bug about UX, programming and psychology for dummies (I'm about to read 2014-revised version).
-The main point of the book was the Apple, the UX and the DX mantra - **create design that users already expect, don't teach them doing common things differently**.
+The main point of the book was the Apple, the UX, and the DX mantra - **create a design that users already expect, don't teach them doing common things differently**.

-I recall many CLI Apps that each has different output - no colors, different font-size, cool underlines, error message is not red but success is green etc. **User have to focus on the design and understand it instead of enjoy your app**.
+I recall many CLI Apps that each has different output - no colors, different font-size, cool underlines, error message is not red but success is green etc. **User have to focus on the design and understand it instead of enjoying your app**.
 WTF of non-red exception is just great!

-This class offers a common way to not to make use think.
+This class offers a common way not to make use think.
 ECS users it, Statie uses it, PHPStan uses it, Rector uses and [Steward](https://github.com/lmc-eu/steward/blob/66b90dc1b7325f680481e104ae19f7e6d77e7133/src/Console/Command/Command.php#L52) use it.

 ### 3. SymfonyStyle as a Service

 You can create `SymfonyStyle` in simple static construction as in point 1, but what if you need it somewhere else than in a command?
 Imagine you have 1200 long Command (~= Controller) and you want to extract logic to another class?

-Do you have to pass whole command there or move the `SymfonyStyle` manually?
+Do you have to pass the whole command there or move the `SymfonyStyle` manually?

 Save [the vendor-locking statics](/blog/2018/04/26/how-i-got-into-static-trap-and-made-fool-of-myself/) for value objects and enjoy the constructor injection.
-There are more lines thatn one, because we need to register `Input` and `Output` as a services and autowire their interfaces.
+There are more lines than one because we need to register `Input` and `Output` as a service and autowire their interfaces.

 ```yaml
 services: